-Students, parents, and visitors may report or in writing an act of harassment, intimidation, or bullying committed by an adult or youth against a student anonymously.
-The Board will not take formal action for violations of the Code of Student Conduct may not be taken solely on the basis of an based solely on the anonymous report.
+A person may report, verbally or in writing an act of harassment, intimidation, or bullying committed by an adult or youth against a student anonymously.
+The Board will not take formal action based solely on the anonymous report.
+The district shall provide a means for a parent to complete an online numbered form developed by the New Jersey Department of Education to confidentially report an incident of harassment, intimidation, or bullying.